Baseline-Blockchain/baseline-node/docs/spec.md

 ## 2. Transaction Model

 - Inputs reference previous transaction outputs by `txid` (little-endian on wire) and `vout` index.
-- Outputs lock satoshis to scripts.
+- Outputs lock liners to scripts.
 Only Pay-to-PubKey-Hash (25‑byte `OP_DUP OP_HASH160 <20 bytes> OP_EQUALVERIFY OP_CHECKSIG`) scripts are considered standard and mineable.
 - Coin creation occurs exclusively in the first transaction (coinbase) of each block.

 ### Validation Rules